greg-raven/Uncommon-Sense/_posts/2020-08-28-if-only-they-never-did-anything.md

 ---
-title: 'If only they never did anything'
+title: "If only they never did anything"
 layout: post
 categories:
 - government